Plastic pellet pollution: 2017

 A nurdle spill of about two billion nurdles (49 tons) from a shipping container in Durban Harbor required extended cleanup efforts.
 These nurdles have also been spotted washing up on the shore in Western Australia.

 The Great Nurdle Hunt, which occurred June 2–5, 2017, across the United Kingdom drew attention to the issue of plastic pellet pollution.
 A program started by Fidra, a Scottish environmental charity, sourced information on nurdles from citizens across the region using shared photos to better understand the makeup of pollution across beaches in the UK.
 The nurdle hunts occurring earlier in 2017 determined that 73% of UK beaches had nurdle pollution.

 2018

 A semi-truck crash led to the release of bright blue colored nurdles into Pocono Creek and the waterways of the Lehigh Valley, Pennsylvania.

+2019

+In January of 2019 the container vessel MSC Zoe lost more than 300 containers in the North Sea, leading to pollution of nearby islands, including pollution by plastic pellets.

 2020

+On February 23, 2020, the Trans Carrier ship, traveling from Rotterdam (Netherlands) to Stavanger (Norway), encountered severe weather conditions off the Danish coast.
+As a result, a container carrying polypropylene pellets sustained damage.
+Approximately 13.2 tonnes of nurdles, out of the 26 tonnes originally aboard the Trans Carrier at the time of the incident, were released into the North Sea.
+This spill led to contamination in the Oslo Fjord and along the Swedish west coast, impacting about 700 coastal sites.

 During a thunderstorm on August 20, a 40 foot shipping container with 25 tons of nurdles arriving from Asia fell off the CMA CGM Bianca ship into the Mississippi River in New Orleans.
 No official clean up took place.
 Hazardous material spills are in coast guard jurisdiction, but nurdles are not classified as hazardous material.
 The Department of Environmental Quality does not find it clear as to who is responsible for cleaning up the spill.